finger92/distributed-system-class/lec3/discovery/README.md

 # Execute
 `Notice:`</br>
 ```
-Discovery Server should always start before Conversion servers and proxy server. </br>
+Discovery Server should always start before Conversion servers and proxy server.
-Number of ports should be different.</br>
+Number of ports should be different.
 ```

 `Discovery Server:`  </br>